3 Ways to Maximize Your Digital Innovation Efforts

 It's imperative innovation groups learn how to have the right conversations with the right people.
 They must know how to build consensus, what areas to compromise on without ruining the integrity of the idea or spoiling what makes it so disruptive in the first place.

 They must be able to communicate the benefits of innovation accounting and the portfolio of innovation.
 While these approaches might initially sound like risk, it’s possible to model out how an organization can validate 10 ideas with MVPs for less than it costs to build a full-fledged version of a single idea.

 Overcome Inertia, Get Momentum, and Start Getting Some Wins

 To move past the inertia inherent in existing company structures requires a lot of work and political savvy.
 But often all it takes is a little bit of progress to get people excited.

-When an innovation group can show their executive teams clickable prototypes, videos of users interacting with them, models rationally describing why ideas should live or die, and all of it with less cost and time than big co is used to, they can develop a reputation for making things happen and earn the right to truly transform the enterprise.
+When an innovation group can show their executive teams clickable prototypes, videos of users interacting with them, models rationally describing why ideas should live or die, and all of it with less cost and time than it's used to, it can develop a reputation for making things happen and earn the right to truly transform the enterprise.